owis1998/project-euler/README.md

 # project-euler
- a series of computational problems intended to be solved with computer programs.
+a series of computational problems intended to be solved with computer programs. here are my solutions for project-euler problems